dieterich-lab/rp-bp/docs/usage-instructions.md

 ## Creating reference genome indices

-This section describes the steps necessary to prepare a reference genome and matching annotation for use in the Rp-Bp and Rp-chi pipelines.
+This section describes the steps necessary to prepare a reference genome and matching annotation for use in the Rp-Bp pipeline.
 The process must only be run once for each reference genome and set of annotations.

+Please see [creating reference indices](creating-reference-indices.md) for more details about choosing the appropriate files from Ensemble, etc., for Rp-Bp.

 The entire index creation process can be run automatically using the `prepare-rpbp-genome` scripts.
 It reads most of the required paths from a [YAML](http://www.yaml.org/start.html) configuration file.
 Additionally, it automatically creates some of the output paths.

 The script accepts a `--overwrite` flag.
 Unless this is given, then steps for which the output file already exists will be skipped.

 It also accepts a `--do-not-call` flag.
 If this flag is given, then the commands below will be printed but not executed.

 [Logging options](#logging-options) can be given to this script.